raganwald/braythwayt.com/_posts/2017-02-12-will-you-name-names.md

 ### what i am not asking you to do

-I believe that it is a civil obligation to refuse to comply with your country's unjust laws, but it is easier still to avoid going places with unjust laws.
-If you choose to go to another place, it's difficult to complain about them enforcing a law you knew about in advance.
+I believe that it is a civil obligation to refuse to comply with your country's unjust laws.

+But that being said, many people can choose not to visit places with unjust laws.
+If you choose to go to another place, it's difficult to complain about their laws that you knew about in advance.

 So:

-I am not asking you to break any law or laws of another country.
+I am not asking you to break the laws of another country.

 I am not asking you to obstruct law enforcement in another country.